On the distribution of Iwasawa invariants associated to multigraphs: Introduction

 \subsection{Acknowledgement}

 CD's research is supported by the NSERC Canada Graduate Scholarships – Doctoral program.
 AL's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
 DV would like to thank Kevin McGown for several stimulating discussions.
+We thank the anonymous referee for valuable comments and suggestions.